joncamfield/satcommthreats/en.md

     over-compliance/confusion around sanctions).
 This can protect
     against loss of access leading to an inability to regain access.

+## Coverage and connectivity

+When selecting devices, ensure that they have coverage in the areas they will be (or could potentially be) used.
+This is relevant both at a country level as well as a more specific daily usage level.
+Satphones will not likely work inside, and will need to be outside to get a connection.
+IN addition, not all services work in all locations.
+This [at phone reseller provides a [good collection of coverage maps](https://www.satphonestore.com/coveragemaps), but check before purchase.

 <!--
 # Summary of Mitigations to consider